top of page

 1. Age of the Child

-• Young Children: At a young age, children may not fully understand the concept of paternity but could sense emotional tension in their environment.
+• Young Children: They may not fully understand but can sense emotional tension.

 2. Family Dynamics